We just reached 30,000 articles on this wiki! 🥳

 I'll take care of them, Cereza.
 Hurry to the temple!

 Within pl00f3.dat is a sound bank labeled "pl0200", which corresponds to Loki's model, pl0200.dat.
 One of the files inside, "pl0200_FalconMorphing", is a bird's screech.
-This was presumably left over from when Loki's Beast Within form was a falcon.
+This was likely left over from when Loki's Beast Within form was a falcon.

 The sound folder contains many short beeps in different audio channels (along with a single sine wave).